New York Foundation: 1950–1975

 In 1951 the Foundation funded research that led to the development of isoniazid, the first anti-tuberculosis drug.

 In 1954 the Foundation's trustees began approving grants to groups focusing on the arts and recreation with support going to Lincoln Center's building fund—the original objective of which was to make the performing arts more affordable to a larger segment of the population.

 The Foundation also began giving more grants to groups serving needy children, African-Americans, and the growing Puerto Rican population.
 ASPIRA, an organization committed to educating and training young Puerto Ricans so that they might achieve leadership roles in their community, was initially funded in part by grants from the New York Foundation.

 In 1958, David M. Heyman was asked by Mayor Robert F. Wagner Jr. to head a commission studying the deterioration of municipal hospitals in the city.
 This study, along with funding from the Foundation itself, led to the founding of the Task Force on the Organization of Medical Services.

 Between 1958 and 1962 the New York Foundation gave more than $4,700,000 in grants.
-40.4 percent of those grants were given as "'seed money' to stimulate research and expansion and modernization of existing medical school and hospital and nursing service programs.
-The Foundation's President at the time, David M. Heyman, was quoted in the New York Times, saying "We are far from the day when private philanthropy can write off medicine as a piece of finished business... there is all too often a dismal gap between purse research and the practical application of it".
+40.4% of those grants were given as "'seed money' to stimulate research and expansion and modernization of existing medical school and hospital and nursing service programs.
+The Foundation's President at the time, David M. Heyman, was quoted in The New York Times, saying "We are far from the day when private philanthropy can write off medicine as a piece of finished business... there is all too often a dismal gap between purse research and the practical application of it".

 In the 1960s the Foundation had begun making grants outside of its "traditional" restriction of the five boroughs.
 These included grants made to "selected civil rights efforts" in the Southern United States in the belief that "the struggle for civil rights in the South would have an enormous impact on the lives of the city's black citizens".

 In 1963 the New York Foundation made a grant to Synanon, an "experimental, drug-free rehabilitation program" in California.
 This was followed by grants given to similar "therapeutic communities" in and around New York City.